-'Admiral' Yellow grain field peas - early maturing high yielding yellow peas, works best with support of early oats or spring barley for high grain yield and quality.
-Can be successful as forage if there is sufficient moisture.
-'4010' Purple Forage Peas - lush large leafy plants that produce excellent quality and quantity of highly palatable forage and cover crop, purple peas are best when grown with a small grain like triticale for support.
+Yellow grain field peas - early maturing high yielding yellow peas, works best with support of early oats or spring barley for high grain yield and quality.
+Admiral peas are not available in 2022 due to crop failure - replacement: CDC Meadow yellow pea.
+'4010' Purple Forage Peas - lush large leafy plants that produce excellent quality and quantity of highly palatable forage and cover crop, purple peas are best when grown with a small grain like triticale or oats for support.